mghosal10/Drowsiness-Detection/detection-api/README.md

 7) dlib

 ## Using test detection server
-Make sure you have installed all the dependancies mentioned above.
+Make sure you have installed all the dependencies mentioned above.

 ## Setting the server up locally
 1) Open up detectionserver.py and locate the program's main method.